Your course advisor will be in touch with you within one business day. If you have immediate questions about your enrollment, call 720-381-6589.

 1 | Warm Hat |

-Wool or fleece – no tassels or brims as it must be able to fit under a helmet. |
+Wool or fleece beanie that can be worn under a helmet. |

 1 | Midweight Gloves |

-1 | Heavy Gloves or Mittens |
+1 | Heavy Gloves |

 For wearing while in snowy, cold conditions.
-Waterproof outer shell that can be worn over your gloves or mittens. |
+Waterproof outer shell that can be worn over your gloves or mittens.. |

-2+ | Face Masks - Fabric |
+2+ | Face Masks |

 2+ | Buffs | Tubular style. |